 During school terms we have a Sunday School that runs from 9:30 a.m. to 10:30 a.m., with singing, learning the Bible, and craft activities.
 All young children (3-12yrs) are welcome!
 We also teach teenagers from 13-18 years of age.

 At around 10:30 we gather to enjoy morning tea and fellowship.
 Please join us for coffee, tea, and treats!
 We welcome visitors and will give you a prayer news, perhaps an outline of the sermon.
-Bibles and songbooks are available, words are projected on screen as well.
+Bibles and songbooks are available, though words are projected on the screen as well.
 We use the New King James version.
 Visitors should feel free to sit anywhere they feel comfortable.

 Our worship service begins at 11:00 a.m. and runs for approximately 75-90 minutes.
 During this time, we worship God by singing together, praying together, reading God’s Word from the Bible.
 Our Teaching Elder, Duane, is the regular preacher of God’s Word to us, but we occasionally have a guest preacher.
-We have a strong focus on biblical preaching, and Duane typically preaches through a particular book of the Bible (currently Ephesians), with occasional topical series.
+We have a strong focus on biblical preaching, and Duane typically preaches through a particular book of the Bible (currently Isaiah), with occasional topical series.
 We invite you to visit our sermons page and listen to the preaching.
-We sing a mixture of old and new songs accompanied by piano and guitar.
+We sing a mixture of old and new songs accompanied by piano.
 An offering is collected during the service, which is primarily for members of our church, and therefore, visitors are not expected to contribute.

 We celebrate the Lord’s Supper on the second Sunday of each month, at the end of our regular worship.
 For more information about participating in the Lord’s Supper, please click here.